Testing is a big part of traditional school

-- Free printable tests on a variety of grades and subjects
+- Internet 4 Classrooms printable tests on a variety of grades and subjects

 - Sonlight Online Reading assessments

-- Free Reading and Kindergarten Readiness assessments (from Alpha Omega) — scroll down to the bottom of the page to find the printables
+- Alpha and Omega Reading and Kindergarten Readiness assessments — scroll down to the bottom of the page to find the printables

-- Free Placement tests (from Calvert) — K-Gr3 is free printable, but Gr 4-8 requires talking to a Calvert representative.
+- Calvert Placement tests — K-Gr3 is free printable, but Gr 4-8 requires talking to a Calvert representative.

 - Math Mammoth printable Math placement tests

 - Math U See printable Math placement tests

 - Tutorified Kindergarten Readiness Assessment

 Assess your teaching methods

 Sometimes you may want to assess your own teaching skills.
 Or maybe you simply want to use quizzes and tests as part of your homeschool as well.
 Or you’d like to generate your own matching/puzzle/question-and-answer type worksheets as part of your homeschooling.
 Here’s a list of sites you can use to create your own tests without tedious formatting in word processing software: